qcri-social/AIDR/Installation-Instructions.md

 **Modules dependent**: `aidr-analysis`

-* Set the Redis host and port number appropriately in [config.properties](../tree/master/aidr-output/src/main/resources/config.properties) file.
+* Set the Redis host and port number appropriately in the central configurations property file ($AIDR_HOME/profiles/${PROFILE}/config.properties).
 * Build using maven following the instructions above; this should generate a file `aidr-output-X.war`.
 * Deploy `aidr-output-X.war` to Glassfish using the instructions above.